timm/tested/docs/onBins.md

 - and this NUM implements _reservoior sampling_
   - if the cache of seen numbers is full, replace anything at random
   - else just add to cache
-  - If anything is added, the cache may no longer be sorted
-    - so before we return the cache of seen numbers, check if we need to do a resort

  ```lua
 function add(col,x,  n)